English Church Architecture.

-The church (shown left, from the southeast) is in the grounds of the hall and has had this unusual dedication since 1974 when an ecumenical retreat and conference centre was established here.
+The church stands in the grounds of the hall and has had this unusual dedication since 1974 when an ecumenical retreat and conference centre was established here.
 Previously it had been a private chapel and before that, for more than three centuries, a family mausoleum, ever since the parish of Hengrave was amalgamated with Flempton in 1589.
-Externally it is the round tower that is probably the building's most important feature, but the little nave is also striking with its two very tall, transomed Perpendicular windows, untraceried and uncusped, added to which there is a N. aisle, a S. porch, a chancel and a N. chapel.
+Externally it is the round tower that is probably the building's most important feature, but the N. arcade is also interesting for reasons discussed below.
+The church consists of a W. tower, nave with N. aisle and S. porch, and a chancel with a N. chapel.

-The tower has circular windows some 5' up (1.5 m.) to the south and west, and is now topped by battlements.
-Stephen Hart, writing in The Round Church Towers of England (Lucas Books, 2003), points out a number of subtle features of its construction, including (i) the stratification of the flintwork in bands about a foot (30 cm.) wide, each representing the height of masonry laid between pauses to allow the mortar to dry, and (ii) the difference between the round-headed bell-openings to the south, west and north, which are original, and the pointed openings to the northeast and southeast, which on close inspection can be seen to have been inserted.
-On the basis of a number of these features, he dates the tower to Norman-Transitional times.
+The tower has circular windows some 5' (1.5 m.) from the ground towards the south and west, and is now topped by battlements.
+Stephen Hart pointed out a number of subtle features inherent in its construction, including: (i) the stratification of the flintwork in bands about a foot (30 cm.) wide, each representing the height of masonry laid between pauses to allow the mortar to dry, plus also three more substantial breaks in the fabric, probably indicating seasonal construction intervals; and (ii), the difference between the round-headed bell-openings to the south, west and north, which are original, and the pointed openings to the northeast and southeast, which on close inspection can be seen to have been inserted (The Round Church Towers of England, pp. 21, 39 & 83-85).
+On the basis of these and other features, he dates the tower to Norman-Transitional times. c.
+1180-1210.

-The nave, aisle and porch are dated by an inscription over the S. door recording that Thomas Hengrave paid for their construction.
-He died in 1419, after which another Sir Thomas partially remodelled the nave about a century later and then his widow added the N. chapel c.
+The nave, aisle and porch are dated by an inscription over the S. door (illustrated right), recording that Thomas Hengrave paid for their construction.
+Thomas died in 1419, after which another Sir Thomas partially remodelled the nave about a century later and then his widow added the N. chapel c.
 1540.
-The aisle has two windows to the north and one to the west, with three lights, segmental-pointed arches, supermullioned tracery and supertransoms above the central lights.
-The porch is faced in knapped flint and has an outer doorway with a casement moulding decorated with carved crowns at intervals, a label rising from lion label stops, and intervening spandrels containing shields, that on the left bearing a single row of denticulations and that on the right, a unicorn (shown right).
-These motifs are repeated on the spandrels of the inner doorway, though this is still more elaborate and, in addition to crowns in a sunk chamfer, also displays fleurons on the hood mould and label, both of which rise from label stops in the form of demi-angels.
-The chancel has a three-light E. window with intersecting tracery and two restored S. windows with Y-tracery, above which there is a carved parapet.
-Thus this is essentially thirteenth century work.
-The N. chapel has one east and one north window, both three-light and four-centred, and here also untraceried and uncusped.
+The porch is faced in knapped flint and has an outer doorway with a casement moulding decorated with carved crowns at intervals, a hood-mould rising from lion label stops, and spandrels featuring carved shields, that on the left bearing a single row of denticulations and that on the right, a unicorn (as seen in the photograph).
+These motifs are repeated on the spandrels of the porch inner doorway, though this is still more elaborate and, in addition to a sunk chamfer containing carved crowns, displays fleurons on a hood-mould and label rising from angel label stops.
+The chancel has a three-light E. window with intersecting tracery and two restored S. windows with Y-tracery, indicating this was once part of an earlier thirteenth century building.